 How to save on your holiday shopping this festive season

 It may only be the second week of November, but by now you’re probably getting quite worried about how much December is going to cost you.
-This year we saw a rapid decline in the strength of the Rand that has unfortunately caused a hike in inflation rates.
-This means that prices of presents is going to be more, which is why we need to find clever ways to buy gifts this season that won’t break the bank.
+Prices of presents are not low, which is why we need to find clever ways to buy gifts this season that won’t break the bank.

 Here are our top tips on saving on your holiday shopping.